KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    #TRANSPORT NO2; CO2; O3; N;

 One may use a more complex chemical model from which only a couple of species are considered for the transport calculations.
-The command is also available as a shorthand for specifying that all the species used in the chemical model have to be included in the transport calculations.
+The :command:`#TRANSPORTALL` command is also available as a shorthand for specifying that all the species used in the chemical model have to be included in the transport calculations.

 .. _kpp-commands: